waferson/ca/Session 02/05-python/README.md

 source ~/.profile
 ```

-We active our environment (in our case ca - customer analytics-) with:
+We active our environment with:

 ```
 mkvirtualenv python-ca